Shlokatadistance/Employee-Database-/README.md

 -	data sorted in terms of salary

-7. User defined attributes (User inputs as to what attribute to be introduced type of attribute (int, str, bool)) Ask for inputs for each employee
+7. User defined attributes (User inputs as to what attribute to be introduced type of attribute (int, str, bool)) Ask for inputs for each employee.

+8. Another function of this program, which will be discussed before implementing, is the verification step, in which we will aim to assign each employee with a unique id , either a number or a combination of alphabets and numbers, which will let them enter the editing stage of the program.
+This serves as a security feature for the database, which in many ways is needed in the present world

-8. Exit (getting out of the while loop when a particular button is pressed)
+9. Exit (getting out of the while loop when a particular button is pressed)

+10. Implement a master switch, which will allow the user to delete the entire database and allows him/her to start the database anew.

 EXTRA NOTES: